imsb-uke/MAXOMOD_Pipeline/README.md

 # Multiomic ALS signatures highlight sex differences and molecular subclusters and identify the MAPK pathway as therapeutic target
-This repository contains the analytical pipeline for the MAXOMOD project, which focuses on the multi-omic analysis of axono-synaptic degeneration in motor neuron diseases, particularly ALS.
+This repository contains the analytical pipeline for the MAXOMOD project, which focuses on the multi-omic analysis of axono-synaptic degeneration in the motor neuron disease amyotrophic lateral sclerosis (ALS).
 The project explores sex differences and molecular subclusters in ALS and investigates the MAPK pathway as a potential therapeutic target.

 For a detailed understanding of the scientific background and the findings, refer to our paper published on [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.08.14.553180v1).